-As we continue to monitor the ever-changing pandemic, we hope these protocols will become less stringent and we will be regularly monitoring and adjusting this information to keep you up to date on all the latest travel guidelines.
+As we continue to monitor the ever-changing pandemic, we will be regularly monitoring and adjusting this information to keep you up to date on all the latest travel guidelines.

 In this document we will cover: